I. — Field NotesVeracruz · 19°25′N · 97°06′WVol. IV / 2026

 Hook.

-The pendant-leaf giant — specimens in the canopy can reach over a metre long.
-Night-scented, moth-pollinated, and increasingly rare in accessible forest.
+The pendant-leaf giant, night-scented and increasingly rare in accessible forest.

 Read profile